Writing Placement Test

 - Attain the specified level from the ECC English placement test (valid for 5 years).

 Using a computer, you will write an essay of approximately 2 pages in length.
 You will select one of three topics to focus your essay response.
-You are allowed to use a dictionary, "Rules of Thumb" grammar handbook, spelling and grammar check, and scratch paper.
+You are allowed to use a single piece of scratch paper.

 An effective essay will include each of the following: